Blog: Anzac Connections

 As part of a wider project to digitise First World War collections, the Memorial is seeking contact with relatives of the persons listed below in connection with the large correspondence within the Field Marshal William Riddell Birdwood collection 3DRL/3376.

-The Australian War Memorial is currently undertaking a project to create a comprehensive digital archive of the ANZACs and their deeds, and of the wider Australian experience of war.
-The collections selected for this project will reflect the experiences of Australian servicemen, nurses and civilians during the First World War, not just well-known personalities.
+The Australian War Memorial is currently undertaking a project to create a comprehensive digital archive of the Anzacs and their deeds, and of the wider Australian experience of war.
+The collections are selected from our extensive archives and reflect the experiences of Australian servicemen, nurses and civilians during the First World War.
 This project will digitally preserve the Memorial’s collections as well as provide full copies for research on the Memorial’s website.

 How did you celebrate your 21st birthday?
 Although turning 18 might be the more meaningful legal milestone these days, for many, reaching the age of 21 is still an important rite of passage: a symbolic entrance into true adulthood.
 As a result, 21st birthdays are usually a big event, celebrated with friends and family, laughter, drinks, and speeches.